Symptoms of COVID-19: Cardiovascular

 Hypertension seems to be the most prevalent risk factor for myocardial injury in COVID-19 disease.
 It was reported in 58% of individuals with cardiac injury in a recent meta-analysis.

 Several cases of acute myocarditis associated with COVID-19 have been described around the globe and are diagnosed in multiple ways.
 Taking into consideration serology, leukocytosis with neutrophilia and lymphopenia was found in many patients.
 Cardiac biomarkers troponin and N-terminal (NT)-prohormone BNP (NT-proBNP) were seen elevated.
 Similarly, the level of inflammation-related markers such as C-reactive protein (CRP), D-dimer, IL-6, procalcitonin was significantly increased, indicating an inflammatory process in the body.
 Electrocardiogram findings were variable and ranged from sinus tachycardia, ST-segment elevation, T-wave inversion and ST-depression.
 In one case, viral particles were seen in the interstitial cell, and another case reported SARS-CoV-2 RT–PCR positivity in the cardiac tissue suggestive of direct viral injury to the myocardium.
 Endomyocardial biopsy [EMB] remains the gold standard invasive technique in diagnosing myocarditis; however, due to the increased risk of infection, it is not done in COVID-19 patients.

 The binding of the SARS-CoV-2 virus through ACE2 receptors present in heart tissue may be responsible for direct viral injury leading to myocarditis.
 In a study done during the SARS outbreak, SARS virus RNA was ascertained in the autopsy of heart specimens in 35% of the patients who died due to SARS.
 It was also observed that an already diseased heart has increased expression of ACE2 receptor contrasted to healthy individuals.
 Hyperactive immune responses in COVID-19 Patients may lead to the initiation of the cytokine storm.
 This excess release of cytokines may lead to myocardial injury.

 Neurological

 Patients with COVID-19 can present with neurological symptoms that can be broadly divided into central nervous system involvement, such as headache, dizziness, altered mental state, and disorientation, and peripheral nervous system involvement, such as anosmia and dysgeusia.
+As was noted, COVID-19 has also been linked to various neurological symptoms at the diagnosis or throughout the disease, with over 90% of individuals with COVID-19 having reported at least one subjective neurological symptom.
 Some patients experience cognitive dysfunction called "COVID fog", or "COVID brain fog", involving memory loss, inattention, poor concentration or disorientation.
 Other neurologic manifestations include seizures, strokes, encephalitis, and Guillain–Barré syndrome (which includes loss of motor functions).

 As of July 2020, the ECDC reported a prevalence rate of ~70% for headache.
 A June 2020 systematic review reported a 10–16% prevalence of headache.
+However, headache could be mistaken for having a random relationship with COVID-19; there is unambiguous evidence that COVID-19 patients who had never had a recurrent headache suddenly get a severe headache daily because of SARS-CoV-2 infection.